 - Olive oil: You can swap it with avocado oil or canola oil.

-- Onion: You can also swap it with shallots for a milder flavor.
+- Onion: You can also substitute shallots for a milder flavor.

-- Bell pepper: You can use green or any other colored bell peppers according to availability.
+- Bell pepper: You can use green or any other color of bell pepper, depending on availability.

 - Celery: It adds rich flavor and texture-just cut it into small pieces for the best consistency.

-- Garlic: Freshly minced garlic is the best option in this recipe.
+- Garlic: Freshly minced garlic is best for this recipe.

 - Diced tomatoes: I used canned tomatoes, but feel free to substitute with fire-roasted tomatoes or freshly chopped tomatoes.

-- Tomato paste: I've added this along with diced tomatoes, as it brings in a rich color and a silky texture to this stew.
+- Tomato paste: I've added it along with diced tomatoes to give this stew a rich color and a silky texture.

 - Chicken broth: I've used low-sodium chicken broth in this Cajun chicken stew recipe.
-If your chicken broth contains salt, adjust the salt accordingly in this recipe.
+If your chicken broth contains salt, adjust the salt in this recipe accordingly.

 - Smoked paprika: Adds rich flavor and a hint of smokiness.